CEO and Founder

-Senior Adviser for Congressional Affairs
+Senior Advisor for Congressional Affairs

 M. ROXANNE PERUGINO: Roxanne Perugino has over thirty years’ experience in congressional affairs and foreign policy.
 Her specialty is the legislative process and the US Foreign Assistance program.
 Ms. Perugino most recently served as the Legislative Policy Analyst for the Arab Center Washington DC.
 Prior to that she was the Senior Associate for Congressional Affairs at C&O Resources.
 Following more than a decade on the House Foreign Affairs Committee Ms. Perugino served as a Washington consultant to various foreign governments, including Egypt, Tunisia, Lebanon and Pakistan.

-COL. P. J. DERMER, (Ret.): Colonel (Retired) Pj Dermer was one of the Army’s foremost National Security and Middle East Regional experts.
+COL. P. J. DERMER, (Ret.): Colonel (Retired) PJ Dermer was one of the Army’s foremost National Security and Middle East Regional experts.
 He fostered substantial contributions at the national level by operationalizing strategy in the complicated environments of the Middle East, Europe and Africa.
-He is seasoned strategist, mentor, educator, and trainer for host nation governments and private business interests.
+He is a seasoned strategist, mentor, educator, and trainer for host nation governments and private business interests.